Nkluge-correa/ethical-problem-solving/EPS/truthfulness/SHOULD-HOW-HIGH.md

 The followng tutorial show analysis of LMM watermarking [[👉notebook](https://github.com/jwkirchenbauer/lm-watermarking/blob/main/experiments/watermarking_analysis.ipynb)] [[👉notebook](https://github.com/jwkirchenbauer/lm-watermarking/blob/main/experiments/watermarking_example_finding.ipynb)].

+We also recommend the addition of C2PA-style metadata to generated content, in addition to watermarks.
+[C2PA](https://c2pa.org/) is an open technical standard that allows organizations to embed metadata in media to verify its origin.
+Such implementation will enable users and auditing bodies to use tools like [Content Credentials Verify](https://contentcredentials.org/verify) and [Truepic](https://truepic.com/) to verify the provenance of a given piece of content, like an image.

+> **Note:** C2PA-style metadata can be removed accidentally or intentionally.
+Hence, adding identifiable metadata should not be considered a robust solution for creating accountable data provenance.

 ### Moderation

 Moderation for generative models that mimic human activities is challenging.
 However, in high-impact applications, we recommend human in-the-loop assessment as a necessary condition for deployment.
 In terms of truthfulness, moderation for high-impact applications involves monitoring the use of a system to ensure its use does not support activities that actively seek to deceive people (e.g., generating photo-realistic images of public figures).